hakanolgun/notes-from-books/react_native_optimization.md

 Fabric allows us to take advantage of the features introduced in React 18.
 Instead of the bridge, we can use JSI which is synchronous by de- fault.
 For the time being, React Native is not removing the bridge com- pletely; it’s still available so developers can gradually adopt the New Architecture and JSI.
 However, using the bridge needs to be explicitly stated (by importing it), so modules not yet migrated won’t work.
 Meta is planning to soon allow apps to run in a completely bridge-less mode.
 ### TurboModules
 This is a new way of writing native modules that also leverages the power of JSI, allowing for synchronous, and an order of magnitude faster data transfer from native to JS and vice versa.
 It is a rewrite of the communication layer between JavaScript and platform native modules like Bluetooth, Biometrics, etc. It also allows for writing native code for both platforms using C++ and introduces the lazy loading of modules to speed up your app startup time.

+# PART 3

+## 01 - Run tests for key pieces of your app
+- Solution: Don’t aim at 100% coverage, focus on key piec- es of the app.
+Test mostly integration.